sudopluto/learning-how-to-live/college_19_to_22/age-21.md

   - had some gummies, still felt it the next day lol
   - somehow managed to NOT land a co-op before classes ended
   - kicked competitive video game and porn addictions
+  - realized i forgot how to anime protag mad, have been feeling shame instead
+  - co-op at microsoft? thanks mom!